-The Bachelor of Arts in Organizational Leadersip is about leading, directing and motivating people in various organizations, and it was specifically designed to accommodate prior credit.
+The program is about leading, directing and motivating people in various organizations, and it was specifically designed to accommodate prior credit.
 This versatile degree can prepare you for a management position in a variety of industry sectors.

 Interested in a two-year degree option?
 90% of the classes for the AAIS can be taken at the NKU Grant County Center and the remaining 10% can be taken online.
 The AAIS can serve as a stepping stone toward a bachelor's degree or it may help you qualify for the promotion you've been seeking.